nastacio/viz-open-data/appauthor-gist.md

 ### Map a secret key with a different name

-For applications using multiple bindings and in situations where the key name inside a secret clashes with the key name in a different secret, you want to tell the Appsody operator to assign different environment variable names to each secret key, which can be achieved with a `secretKeyRef` element inside `app-deploy.yaml`:
+For applications using multiple bindings and in situations where the key name inside a secret clashes with the key name in a different secret, you want to tell the Appsody operator to assign different environment variable names to each secret key, which can be achieved with a `secretKeyRef` element:

 ```
   env: